 Vegan Snowball Cookies are buttery shortbread cookies that are rolled in powdered sugar.
 They're a festive and easy cookie recipe that is perfect for the holidays.

 Snowball cookies have been a favorite cookie recipe in thousands of homes during the holidays - for in like forever.
 They're just that easy and that delicious.
 And they look wintery with all that nice powdered sugar.

-Vegan Snowball Cookies aren't that sweet straight out of the oven but they are rich with buttery flavor.
+Vegan Christmas Cookies aren't that sweet straight out of the oven but they are rich with buttery flavor.
 Then when you roll them in nice powdered sugar and you have a match made in heaven.

 Only six ingredients.
 Yep, only six ingredients and you probably already have most, if not all of them in your cupboard.